nima-siboni/cart-pole-deep-RL-DDQN/README.md

 # cart-pole-deep-RL-DDQN

 After implementing [REINFORCE](https://github.com/nima-siboni/simplest-world-REINFORCE) and [Actor-Crtitic](https://github.com/nima-siboni/cart-pole-deep-RL-actor-critic), it is finally time for Double DQN (DDQN)!
-A great advantage of DDQN over the previously implementations of the actor-critic and the reinforce is that DDQN is off-policy, unlike those two which are on-policy.
+A great advantage of DDQN over the previous implementations of the actor-critic and the reinforce is that DDQN is off-policy, unlike those two which are on-policy.

 ## The problem